pantheon-systems/WordPress/wp-content/plugins/affiliatewp-direct-link-tracking/README.md

 Allow affiliates to link directly to your site, from their site, without the need for an affiliate link

+= Version 1.1.3, May 2nd, 2018
+* Fix: PHP Error Notice: Trying to get property of non-object

 = Version 1.1.2, November 1st, 2017
 * New: The "Direct Links" tab now shows within the Affiliate Area Tabs add-on.
 Affiliate Area Tabs v1.1.6 and AffiliateWP v2.1.7 required.
 * Fix: PHP Notice when adding a new direct link from the admin